KodGemisiHR/software-development-ierhalim/README.md

 org.springframework.beans.factory.BeanDefinitionStoreException: Failed to parse configuration class [RootConfig]; nested exception is java.io.FileNotFoundException: class path resource [application-dev.properties] cannot be opened because it does not exist
 ```

-4) Run the application, it will create the database tables automatically for you thanks to Hibernate.
+**4)** Run the application, it will create the database tables automatically for you thanks to Hibernate.

-The path of application when deployed in eclipse: `http://localhost:8080/sample/`
+The path of application when deployed in Eclipse: `http://localhost:8080/sample/` and in Idea: `http://localhost:8080/`

 **Default Credentials**